RyanCargan/crud-app/README.md

 - Some components still use placeholders in place of proper fetched objects due to time constraints
 - Version control history should show all commits leading up to 4 PM GMT +5:30 (48 hours from the initial email), I understand anything made after that is a change made for personal work and won't count towards appraisal
 - App is an SPA using conditional rendering triggered by nav bar buttons

+Using Next.js for implicit, automated routing with dependency injection to reduce redundant code, and automatic server-side rendering for increased client-side performance, UX, and improved SEO.
+Web crawlers like Googlebot have technically been able to access dynamic single page applications (that use client-side rendering) for a while now.
+However, the slower rendering times for CSR apps (among other issues) could influence ranking to some extent.
+SSR is still typically considered optimal assuming the developer can deal with some additional requirements when coding.